niklasbuschmann/contrast/_posts/2023-06-30-Call queue study - Q and A.md

 ## What is source of the satisfaction and loyalty scores per call?
 - The NPS originates from a separate survey, and is thereby not measured directly after the call.
 Instead, tSAT has been used (score from 1-10) until the beginning of 2023 where cSAT (score from 1-5) was adopted.
+- The cSAT and tSAT scores are collected via SMS after a case is closed.